hetznercloud/hcloud-python/docs/domain/server.rst

      - `False`
    * - backup_window
      - str, `None`
-     - Time window (UTC) in which the backup will run, or null if the backups are not enabled
+     - Time window (UTC) in which the backup will run, or `None` if the backups are not enabled
      - `22-02`
    * - outgoing_traffic
      - int, `None`